 After receiving a request, the Associate Dean for Student Conduct initiates an Ethics Board hearing with the Presiding Official of the board.

-The board’s Web site has full details of the procedure for hearings in the constitution, which is the official source of all ethics policies.
+The Ethics Board website has full details of the procedure for hearings in the constitution, which is the official source of all ethics policies.
 Here is a summary:

 - The hearing panel consists of two faculty members and three undergraduate student members of the Ethics Board.

 - All evidence for the hearing must be placed on file in the Office of the Dean of Student Life.
-Students and professors can submit evidence directly to the Associate Dean for Student Conduct or indirectly through their assistants or the presiding official.
+Students and professors can submit evidence directly to the Associate Dean for Student Conduct or through their designee.

 - The Ethics Board hearing is an orderly discussion, not a legal proceeding.
 Legal representation is not permitted.
 The hearing proceeds in this manner:

-- The party initiating the complaint will present an account of the events and produces evidence leading to the charge of academic misconduct.
+- The party initiating the complaint will present an account of the events and provide evidence leading to the charge of academic misconduct.